emily1618/Data-Portfolio/CHEATSHEET/README.md

 #### Supervised vs Unsupervised
 - Supervised: Input and output data are provided
   - A supervised learning model produces an accurate result.
 It allows you to collect data or produce a data output from the previous experience.
 The drawback of this model is that decision boundaries might be overstrained if your training set doesn't have examples that you want to have in a class.
 Usage: bank loan approval
 - Unsupervised: Input data are provided.
-Group like things togehter:
+Group like things together:
   - In the case of images and videos, unsupervised algorithms can rapidly classify and cluster data using far fewer features than humans might specify, making data processing even faster and more efficient.
 Unsupervised machine learning finds all kinds of unknown patterns in data.
 Also helps you to find features that can be useful for categorization.
 It is easier to get unlabeled data from a computer than labeled data, which needs manual intervention.
 Unsupervised learning solves the problem by learning the data and classifying it without any labels.
 - Reinforcement: Input data one at a time.
-Machine learning has to adjust accordling.
+Machine learning has to adjust accordingly.

 #### Resampling
-- Resampling methods are very useful and beneficial in statistics and machine learning to fit more accurate models, model selection and parameter tuning.
+- Resampling methods are very useful and beneficial in statistics and machine learning to fit more accurate models, model selection, and parameter tuning.
 Involve repeatedly drawing samples from a dataset and calculating statistics and metrics on each of those samples in order to obtain further information.
 Use `from sklearn.utils import resample`
-- Entropy: measure of randomness in dataset
+- Entropy: the measure of randomness in the dataset
 - ![entropy](https://user-images.githubusercontent.com/62857660/156621431-6e07b9df-1368-48f5-b8ca-5baad6fda963.JPG)